Kasper Aas Hunnestad

 Background and activities

-I am a PhD candidate in the FACET group since August of 2019.
+I am currently a PhD candidate in the FACET group, and have worked there since August of 2019.

 Main supervisor: Professor Dennis Gerhard Meier